onqtam/headjack/src/concerns.md

 <!-- toc -->

-Fractured view

 # Data problems

-- The proof for an individual document for a URI might be quite big - if there are 1 million events by all users in a blob that a big application anchors with a single commit (realistic for something like Twitter if it anchors once every 10 seconds),then one would need about 20 hashes (log(1,000,000)) in a binary Merkle tree in order to prove the authenticity of any individual element.
+- Proofs for individual documents for a URI might be quite big - if there are 1 million events by all users in a blob that a big application anchors with a single commit (realistic for something like Twitter if it anchors once every 10 seconds),then we'd need about 20 hashes (log(1000000)) in a binary Merkle tree in order to prove the authenticity of any individual element.
 Suppose an event is just a simple reaction - probably less than 100 bytes including everything necessary.
-With 32 byte hashes we would end up with 0.64kb just for the proof of inclusion in the binary blob with 1 million elements which is 6.4 times larger than the data itself.
+With 32 byte hashes we would end up with 0.64kb just for the proof of inclusion in the blob with 1 million elements which is at least 6.4 times larger than the data itself.
+    - This isn't a problem for infrastructure companies that store the entire data blobs or the applications that publish them as there's enormous overlap in the proofs for the elements witin a blob (so the proof overhead will be less that the entire blob itself and it can even be entirely skipped as the proofs can be re-generated), but entities like IDMs that want to cache individual elements for their users out of the aggregate blobs will have to store a lot more data.

-A promising way to reduce the size of proofs is to use much wider trees (not binary but with a branching factor of up to 1024, or maybe even more!) with KZG vector commitments - they allow us to prove that an element is part of a set with a small constant size proof - without having to provide the hashes of all sister elements.
+    - A possible way to reduce the size of proofs is to use much wider trees (not binary but with a branching factor of up to 1024, or maybe even more!) with KZG vector commitments - they allow us to prove that an element is part of a set with a small constant size proof - without having to provide the hashes of all sister elements.
 Ethereum will be moving to a [Verkle tree](https://vitalik.ca/general/2021/06/18/verkle.html) structure for the same reasons - reducing the depth of the tree and the size of proofs for individual elements.
 1 million elements can be represented with a tree with a branching factor of 1000 and depth 2 and only 2 KZG proofs would be required to prove the inclusion of any element.
-However, it's not clear what the performance costs would be when uzing KZG commitments (or their size) - this should be researched.
-Perhaps a SNARK is another option - not sure.
+However, it's not clear what the performance costs would be when uzing KZG commitments (or their size) - **this should be researched**.

 <!--